Original article written by Poppy-Jayne Morgan, June 2022. Updated by Gemma Davies, September 2023.

 The Human Heredity and Health in Africa (H3Africa) Project invests in improving infrastructure and capacity building for genome research in Africa.
 Nigerian sites are participating in several of these projects, including studies of stroke, chronic kidney disease, febrile illness, cervical cancer and glaucoma.
 Several H3Africa bioinformatics nodes are in Nigeria.
 These databases will illuminate studies of human variation worldwide, in part because the great genomic diversity in Africans can uncover links to medical conditions.

 Another H3Africa project with Nigerian contribution is the Collaborative African Genomics Network (CAfGEN).
-It aims to come up with a blood test for HIV-positive new-borns to show how quickly their infection could progress to AIDS.
+This project aims to develop a blood test for HIV-positive new-borns to show how quickly their infection could progress to AIDS.

-NBGN are proposing and driving the Nigerian BioGenome Project to sequence all known species indigenous to the Nigerian state.
+The BioGenome Project (NBGN) aims to sequence all known species indigenous to the Nigerian state.
 The aim is to provide open-access shared platforms for Nigerian bioinformatics researchers and form a Nigerian National Bioinformatics Institute.

 The status of medical genetics and genomic medicine in Nigeria is still far from meeting the needs of the population.
 However, the situation is rapidly changing due to recent funding opportunities for new research projects and infrastructural development, creating a foundation for the development of medical genetics and genomic medicine.

 - Adeyemo et al. “Medical genetics and genomic medicine in Nigeria.”
 Molecular Genetics and Genomic Medicine.
 2018.

 - Buckholtz.
 “New Nigerian biobank advances Africa’s genomic revolution”.
 IFC, World Bank Group.
 2020.